What’s Happening

 A program made possible by a grant from New Hampshire Humanities.

-The program is free and will be presented in person at the Freedom Town Hall, 16 Elm Street at 7 PM on April 15.
+The Freedom Historical Society is a non-profit organization that shares and preserves the stories of Freedom’s history.
+The public is invited to join us on May 20 at 7 PM to be part of an evening of shared stories, local history, and community connection.
+The program is free and will be presented in person at the Freedom Town Hall, 16 Elm Street.
 For more information or questions about the program, call (603) 491-8347.

 FHS Hours in 2026